Nikav7/Assignment_7_Veronica/README.md

 Dataset has been constructed following LJspeech formatter as per this guideline https://tts.readthedocs.io/en/latest/formatting_your_dataset.html#formatting-your-dataset

-but unfortunately I still get an index error, so the notebook is here to have a look but the work it's still in progress.
+but unfortunately I still get an index error, I guess it's due to the metadata.csv, so the notebook is here to have a look but the work it's still in progress.

 Note: I am aware that even if the original audio is of public domain, its usage could be limited.